Coconut ice cream comes in many delicious variations.

 With the abundance of coconuts growing there, Thailand is the place to enjoy this delicious dessert.

-Traditional homemade Thai coconut ice cream is prepared with coconut cream without the addition of dairy products.
+Traditional homemade Thai coconut ice cream is prepared with coconut cream and doesn’t contain dairy.

-I’ve heard from some people that some coconut ice cream is actually mixed with cow milk, so if dairy is not part of your diet, make sure to double check that the coconut ice cream you’re getting is only made from coconut cream.
+I’ve heard from people that some coconut ice cream is actually mixed with cow milk, so if you don’t eat dairy, make sure to double check that the coconut ice cream you’re getting is only made from coconut cream.

 I like mine pure, with just some toasted peanuts on top and today I’m going to show you how to easily make your own homemade Thai coconut ice cream.

 You don’t need any ice cream machine for it!